dita-ot/docs/reference/markdown/Usage.md

 The `@format` attribute value must be set to `mdita`, `markdown`, or `md` in order to recognize files as Markdown DITA; The `@format` attribute value must be set to `hdita` in order to recognize files as HTML DITA.
 The file extension is not used to recognize format.

-See [Markdown Syntax Reference](Markdown-Syntax-reference) for XML and Markdown DITA correspondence.
+See [Markdown DITA syntax](Markdown-DITA-syntax) for XML and Markdown DITA correspondence.

 # Generating Markdown output